 The risk that the market value of fixed-income instruments is changed in the event of fluctuations in general interest rates.
 The change in value and therefore the risk is linked to the fixed-interest period (duration) of each instrument and the entire portfolio at any time.
 Interest rate risk in investments in fixed-income instruments is measured on the basis of each day's fixed interest increasing the risk and increases with the maturity of the obligations.
 Average fixed-interest period is an elasticity measurement relating to interest rate risk which shows the effect when all market interest rates change by the same amount (parallel shift).
-The fixed-interest period for a given instrument is calculated by weighing the time to each future cash flow, this is also known as the instrument's duration
+The fixed-interest period for a given instrument is calculated by weighing the time to each future cash flow, this is also known as the instrument's duration.

-Assets increase by SEK 1,263m (1,152) in the event of a 1% decrease in interest rates.
-Liabilities increase by SEK 2,118m (4,304).
-The total outstanding interest rate risk in the event of a 1 percentage point change in the discount rate amounts to SEK 855m in the form of a negative effect on solvency.
-The Swedish Occupational Pension Companies Regulation (2019:809) is applied in this calculation which means that negative market interest rates are not taken into account and the lowest level is assumed to be 0%.
+Assets increase by SEK 1,134m (1,263) in the event of a 1% decrease in interest rates.
+Liabilities increase by SEK 5,058m (4,304).
+The total outstanding interest rate risk in the event of a 1 percentage point change in the discount rate amounts to SEK 621m (855) in the form of a negative effect on solvency.